 How the Causal Relationships Work.
 The loop starts with the combination of a cheap-to-exploit energy resource, technology that would use this resource, and debt that allows those would like to gain access to the resources to have the benefit of them, before they are actually able to pay cash for them.

 This combination allows goods to be produced which initially may not be very cheap.
 Over time, new methods are tried, allowing technology to improve.
 Consumers are able to buy increasing amounts of goods and services, both because of their own increased productivity (enabled by fossil fuels and new technology) tends to raise their wages, and because the improving technology lowers the cost of goods.
-Government services are expanded as tax revenue per capita increases.
+Government services are expanded as tax revenue per capita increases higher than gold or diamonds export.
 Infrastructure such as roads are expanded making the economy more efficient.

 In this context, profits of companies grow, allowing reinvestment.
 Investment is also enabled by increasing debt.
 This allows the cycle to start over again, with better technology and more infrastructure in place.
 Each time fuels are extracted, the cost of extraction tends to ramp up a notch, making the needed selling price higher.
 But as long as the cost of extraction remains low, the economy tends to grow, and the standard of living tends to rise.